argoproj/argo-workflows/docs/quick-start.md

 To get started quickly, you can use the quick start manifest which will install Argo Workflow as well as some commonly used components:

+!!! note
+    For ease of use, this will configure PostgreSQL and MinIO with basic and well-known passwords.
+We recommend that you change these to be more secure at your earliest opportunity.
 ```sh
 kubectl create ns argo
 kubectl apply -n argo -f https://raw.githubusercontent.com/argoproj/argo-workflows/master/manifests/quick-start-postgres.yaml